Updated: 8 February 2023

 Statistics Norway can grant access to the source data (de-identified or anonymised microdata) on which the statistics are based, for researchers and public authorities for the purposes of preparing statistical results and analyses.
 Access can be granted upon application and subject to conditions.
 Refer to the details about this at Access to data from Statistics Norway.

 The purpose of the statistics is to provide an overview of the number of buildings in Norway, broken down by type of building and counties/municipalities.
 The statistics have been published since 1997.

 Users of the statistics include the municipalities, the building and construction industry and various organizations and institutions.

-The statistics include all main buildings (no extensions) larger than 15 m 2 which have been started or completed and have not been reported demolished, burned or eliminated some other way.
+The statistics include all main buildings (no extensions) which have been started or completed and have not been reported demolished, burned or eliminated some other way.
 The observation unit is building.

-The statistics on the building stocks are based on data from the Ground Parcel, Address and Building Register(Matrikkelen).
-The owner of the register is the Ministry of Environment, with the Norwegian Mapping Authority professionally responsible.
+The statistics on the building stock are based on data from the Ground Parcel, Address and Building Register(Matrikkelen).
+The owner of the register is the Ministry of Local Government and Regional Development, with the Norwegian Mapping Authority professionally responsible.
 This register contains all buildings in Norway subsequent to the completion of the MABYGG project.

-Until 2005 Statistics Norway received Excel files from the Norwegian Mapping Authority, based on transcripts from Matrikkelen.
-From 2006 the statistics is based on Statistics Norway own statistical version of the GAB-register, the Register of Ground Parcels, Addresses, Buildings and Dwellings (SSB-Matrikkelen).
+Until 2005 Statistics Norway received Excel files from the Norwegian Mapping Authority, based on transcripts from the Cadastre (Matrikkelen).
+From 2006 the statistics is based on Statistics Norway own statistical version of the Cadastre, the Register of Ground Parcels, Addresses, Buildings and Dwellings (SSB-Matrikkelen).

-The number of buildings broken down by county and main groups of building types is compared with the year before.
-In the event of major changes from the year before the Norwegian Mapping Authority is contacted for explanation.
+The number of buildings broken down by municipality and main groups of building types is compared with the year before.
+In the event of major changes from the year before the Norwegian Mapping Authority or the municipality is contacted for explanation.